letmeentertainyou/NPC-Generator/README.txt

 You can also give a single integer as an argument to generate a character at that level.
 $ python3 NPC.py 20

-Note that NPC.py needs to be in the same directory as the tables/directory or nothing will happen.
+Note that NPC.py needs to be in the same directory as the tables/ directory or nothing will happen.

 ---